Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/ms-unit.rst

    :class: tight-table
    :align: left

-1 - The MotoSuiveur® can be fixed in different methods to the hoist.
+1 - The MotoSuiveur® Unit can be fixed in different methods to the hoist.
 The following sections explain in more detail.

 2 - Torque limiter is mandatory for hydraulic MS type